Best Barbecue in Austin

 900 E 11th St, Austin, TX 78702

-Probably the single most famous bbq joint in all of Austin.
-Situated just east of the highway from Downtown, Franklin is widely considered the king of Austin bbq.
+Franklin’s is pretty much synonymous with Austin barbecue.
+Situated just east of the highway from Downtown, Franklin is widely considered the king of Austin barbecue.
 It’s as well known for its moist, slow-cooked beef as it is for the long lines of people it generates early in the morning.
 A few years ago there was even one enterprising middle schooler who started a business waiting in line for you.

 Sun-Sat 11am-…whenever they sell out (usually 2 or 3pm)